eCircuit Center

 SUMMING ACTION

-The summing action of this circuit is easy to understand if you keep in mind the main "mission" of the op amp.
-It's a simple one: keep the potential of the negative terminal very close to the positive terminal.
+How can you understand the summing action of this circuit keeping in mind the main "mission" of the op amp?
+Its mission is simple: keep the potential of the negative terminal very close to the positive terminal.
 In this case, keep the negative terminal close to 0V (virtual ground).
 The op amp essentially nails one leg of R1, R2 and R3 to a 0V potential.
 This makes it easy to write the currents in these resistors.

 So what's the current I flowing in RF?
 According to our friend Kirchoff, we get